lttr/jedlik-nejedlik/README.md

 - Postcss for using modern CSS
 - Prettier, eslint, stylelint for keeping the codebase in shape
 - Nuxt as an application framework
-- Sanity as a headless CMS
+- Directus as a headless CMS
 - Mux for video
 - Supabase for database and auth
 - Mailchimp for email management